NicholasLYang/uptointerpretation/content/posts/a-tooling-orchestration-protocol.md

 maybe we want errors to appear in our [Vercel Spaces](https://vercel.com/docs/workflow-collaboration/vercel-spaces#runs) UI.
 Or going even deeper, maybe we want the ability for a tool to provide data that another tool takes in.
-All of this is not really feasible with our current approach of just executing scripts.
+All of this is theoretically feasible with our current methodology of forwarding stdin and stdout, but it could be a lot nicer with a proper protocol.

 ## Solution